shellycao123/notes/algorithm.md

 1. The range of any number appeared in the question, does it require long/int?
 2. Can array be empty?
 3. If given a range, can the lower bound be larger than the upper bound?
+4. Ask whether the input will always be not null && valid?
+5. Involving the product/sum of many int, ask whether the result will overflow to long?
+6. Involving product, whether the inputs can be negative?
+(Thus two negaative int will get positive result and change the algo)

 ## General
 1. When initializing min/max values, what value should be picked to be the default?
 Integer.MAX_VALUE/MIN_VALUE or use 0?